Brotherhood of Saints Cyril and Methodius

 The organization predated the Spring of Nations in Eastern Europe just by few years.
-Founded in December, 1845 or in January, 1846, the society sought to revive the ideals of the traditional Ukrainian brotherhoods and envisioned a Ukrainian language revival, including national autonomy within a free and equal Slavic federation.
+Founded in December 1845 or in January 1846, the society sought to revive the ideals of the traditional Ukrainian brotherhoods and envisioned a Ukrainian national revival, including national autonomy within a free and equal Slavic federation.
 It was quickly suppressed by the government in March 1847 with most of the members punished by internal exile or imprisonment.